 Self-esteem games are another variety of training games you can play with kids.
-These would be useful especially if you graduated with an online counseling degree and needed to create a counseling program for kids.

 You'll find four other varieties,